Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Convergence Properties

-\end{Prop} \begin{Remark} Note that the convergence result in Proposition~\ref{prop:prox} inherits one possible drawback from single-block stochastic proximal gradient algorithms for nonsmooth nonconvex optimization.
-To be specific, the relatively strong assumption in \eqref{eq:noisebound} needs to be assumed for ensuring convergence.
-Assumption~\ref{as:noisebound} essentially means that the variance of the gradient estimation error $\bm \delta_{(\xi^{(r)})}^{(r)}=\G_{(\xi^{(r)})}^{(r)}-\nabla_{\A_{(\xi^{(r)})}}f(\bm \theta^{(r)})$ decreases and converges to zero.
+\end{Prop} \begin{Remark} The convergence result in Proposition~\ref{prop:prox} inherits a drawback from single-block stochastic proximal gradient algorithms for nonsmooth nonconvex optimization.
+To be specific, the relatively strong assumption~\ref{as:noisebound} is required to ensure convergence.
+Assumption~\ref{as:noisebound} implies that the variance of the gradient estimation error $\bm \delta_{(\xi^{(r)})}^{(r)}=\G_{(\xi^{(r)})}^{(r)}-\nabla_{\A_{(\xi^{(r)})}}f(\bm \theta^{(r)})$ converges to zero.
 This is not entirely trivial.
 One way to fulfill this assumption is to increase the minibatch size along the iterations, e.g., by setting \cite{ghadimi2013stochastic,xu2015block}:

-Then, one can see that $ (\sigma^{(r)})^2 = {\cal O}(\frac{1}{ \lceil r^{1+\epsilon} \rceil }),$ so that $\sum_{r=0}^\infty (\sigma^{(r)})^2 < \infty $.
 Another popular way for achieving \eqref{eq:noisebound} is to use some advanced variance reduction techniques such as SVRG \cite{xiao2014proximal}---which may go beyond the scope of this paper and thus is left out of the discussion.
 Also notice that as the convergence analysis is pessimistic, in practice constant minibatch size works fairly well---as we will see soon. \end{Remark}